The Honest Answer

 How AI Changes the Equation

-This is where modern technology introduces genuinely new possibilities.
+This is where modern technology opens up genuinely new possibilities.
 AI-powered face reading — like the approach used by MeByFace — differs from traditional practice in several important ways.

 First, computer vision systematically measures facial proportions with mathematical precision rather than relying on subjective human observation.
 Every face is analyzed against the same consistent framework, eliminating the variability that comes from different practitioners interpreting the same features differently.

 Second, AI reduces certain forms of bias.
-A well-designed algorithm does not have "off days" or unconscious preferences that color its observations.
-It measures what is there — ratios, distances, symmetry, proportions — without the emotional or cultural filters a human observer inevitably brings.
+A well-designed algorithm doesn't have "off days" or unconscious preferences that color its observations.
+It measures what's there — ratios, distances, symmetry, proportions — without the emotional or cultural filters a human observer inevitably brings.

 Third, when AI measurement is combined with expert human interpretation and the rich context of traditional face-reading wisdom, the result is a more consistent, nuanced, and reproducible framework for generating personality insights.
-It is not perfect — but it represents a meaningful evolution from purely subjective reading.
+It's not perfect — but it represents a meaningful evolution from purely subjective reading.

 The Best Way to Think About Face Reading